linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 01.09.2022 (announcement Soundchest, Musiccloud, Yourpod)
+- Update 1.4.8 was successfully installed on the servers.

+### 01.09.2022 (announcement Soundchest, Musiccloud, Yourpod)
 - We are now starting the update for **Soundchest**, **Musiccloud**, **YourPod**

 ### 01.09.2022 (announcement Soundchest)